solana-developers/solana-dapp-next/README.md

 # Solana dApp Scaffold Next

+# Note this version is not currently maintained.
+## Please use the newer version: [Solana Dapp Scaffold](https://github.com/solana-labs/dapp-scaffold/)

+## Older version notes:

 The Solana dApp Scaffold repos are meant to house good starting scaffolds for ecosystem developers to get up and running quickly with a front end client UI that integrates several common features found in dApps with some basic usage examples.
 Wallet Integration.
 State management.
 Components examples.
 Notificaitons.
 Setup recommendations.

 Responsive                     |  Desktop